 When will we eat cake?
 Or even celebrate?

 I never celebrate myself.
-To further confirm that statement, I didn’t have a birthday party until I was trente, merci beaoucoup Natalie, I will never forget that you did that pour moi.
-As not to confuse or mislead anyone, I certainly treat myself i.e. a room filled with designer pieces.
+To further confirm that statement, I didn’t have a birthday party until I was trente, merci beaucoup Natalie, I will never forget that you did that pour moi.
+To avoid confusing or misleading anyone, I treat myself, i.e. a room filled with designer pieces.
 But I have such a difficult time patting myself on the back (which is much more affordable than Louis Vuitton luggage.)

-While there is absolutely nothing wrong with ambition, the issue I am currently battling is when will I enjoy what I have accomplished?
+While there is absolutely nothing wrong with ambition, I am currently battling when I will enjoy what I have accomplished.

-In 2014 when I graduated with my troisième degree (Public Health and Safety with a minor in French) I told myself that I would allow time for rest and mental regrouping.
+When I graduated avec my troisième degree (Public Health and Safety with a minor in French), I told myself I would allow time for rest and mental regrouping.
 The years of late nights and early mornings while taking dix-huit credits as a single working mom to a special needs child had certainly taken its toll.
-I also swore to do the unthinkable, I would celebrate myself!
+I also swore to do the unthinkable; I would celebrate myself!
 I did the exact opposite.
 I accepted a full-time position in one of the most highly political offices in the Department.

 I can’t begin to articulate the plethora of emotions I felt.
-I hadn’t just secured a job, I had secured premium insurance benefits that would grant mon fil the best medical specialist to treat his (to date) incurable disease.
+I hadn’t just secured a job; I had secured premium insurance benefits that would grant mon fil the best medical specialist to treat his (to date) incurable disease.
 I wanted to tell the world!
-Of course I didn’t, I set my eyes on getting a promotion in which I would then praise myself beyond belief.
-Volunteering for extra assignments, enrolling in non-required training, and working my petit derriere off, I got the promotion.
+Of course, I didn’t; I set my eyes on getting a promotion in which I would then praise myself beyond belief.
+I got the promotion by volunteering for extra assignments, enrolling in non-required training, and working my petit derriere off.
 It was now time to enjoy the fruits of my labor.
 But then I thought, I don’t want to celebrate in my current living situation.

 My son and I deserve a home.